paulohenrique-gh/neovim-config/README.md

   - links:
     - https://github.com/sharkdp/fd?tab=readme-ov-file#installation
     - https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation
-- to install missing languages in treesitter, run TSInstall <language-name>.
+- To install missing languages in treesitter, run TSInstall <language-name>.
 Javascript might need it.

-- `:h lua.lsp.buf` shows information about buf modeule in lua_lsp, maybe something like that can be done for other languages as well: lookup help for the lsp to search for functions and configure it in the corresponding lua plugin file like in lsp-config.lua
+- `:h lua.lsp.buf` shows information about buf module in lua_lsp, maybe something like that can be done for other languages as well: lookup help for the lsp to search for functions and configure it in the corresponding lua plugin file like in `lsp-config.lua`

 - Video to help setting up lsp: https://www.youtube.com/watch?v=S-xzYgTLVJE